armaples/text-editor/README.md

 ## Deployed Application
 [Click here to see the deployed application.](https://shrouded-journey-03662.herokuapp.com/)

-## Credits
-Had some minor issues retrieving the data and having it display on the page.
-I did have to get help by comparing my code to other code where people were retrieving data using indexedDB, and [this](https://dev.to/pandresdev/get-data-from-indexeddb-7hg) was one page that helped me understand what was missing.
-The main issue was using `result` instead of `result.value`, the former of which would return an error.

 ## MIT License
 Distributed under the MIT License.
 Please follow [this link](https://opensource.org/licenses/MIT) for more information, or click on the badge at the top.